Rowing is much more than just a sport.

 It is of no surprise that good rowers are good students, for the skills apply equally to study and training.

 Students try rowing in Year 7 and may then join the Learn to Row Program in Year 8.
 From there they'll join the Junior Rowing Squad.
 Progression to the Intermediate and Senior Squads is encouraged so that girls can earn the coveted Morongo Medal at the Head of the Schoolgirls’ Regatta.
 Pathways are offered to Year 12 students once they finish rowing with the Korowa Rowing Program.
 These include rowing for a local club or their university, or even representing Victoria or Australia.

-Our squad is highly competitive and disciplined, with expert coaches led y our highly experienecd Director of Rowing.
+Our squad is highly competitive and disciplined, with expert coaches led by our highly experienecd Director of Rowing.
 Korowa rowing crews consistently rank in the Top 5 in Victoria.

-The Korowa Rowing Program will be celebrating its 40th Year in 2019 and will be recognising the valuable contribution of our Alumni in enabling the program to be the success story it is today.
+The Korowa Rowing Program will be celebrating its 40th Year in 2019, recognising the valuable contribution of our Rowing Alumni in enabling the program to be the success story it is today.